chiragbisht0701/Student-management-system/README.md

 Testing Instructions

 The project uses JUnit 5 for automated testing.
 The tests are located under the project's test source directory and currently verify important student-data validation behavior.
-Maven will compile the project, execute the JUnit tests, and display the test results in the terminal.
-The tests verify that valid student information is accepted and that invalid information, such as marks outside the permitted range, is rejected.
 The application can also be manually tested through its console interface by performing each available operation.
 Test cases can include adding valid students, attempting to add duplicate IDs, updating existing students, attempting to update non-existent students, searching by ID or name, deleting records, entering invalid values, and generating the academic report.